forivall-old-repos/tacoscript-prehistory/README.md

   a = 1

 var the\u006e;
-# idea: use use some kind of lookup table to determine the letter with the least amount of entropy.
+# idea: use use some kind of lookup table to determine the letter with the least amount of information density.

+MyModule = require! 'my-module'
+# of course, this should be replaced with a sweetjs macro when possible.
 ```

 ### Semantic changes